frequency-chain/docs/pages/glossary.md

 ## Payload

 The data within a protocol related data item.
 The format of the payload is defined by the corresponding Schema Model.
+See [Schemas](./Data/Schemas.md).

 ## Payload Location